Wolf Cattle CoEight-Month Cattle Ranching Apprenticeship on Colorado's Western Slope

 Stipend: The monthly stipend is typically around $1000 per month.
 This is paid monthly, and can be directly deposited to your bank.
 The stipend may or may not cover monthly expenses for the apprentice based on his or her needs and lifestyle.
 The position does not allow time for a second job, so the apprentice should consider his or her budgetary needs before applying to this position.

-Housing: We are taking one of our rental houses off the market for this program.
-This house is a recently remodeled double wide, 3 bedrooms, 2 bath located about 3.5 miles from Ridgway.
-We keep the homes clean and ask that any occupants do the same.
+Housing: This house is a recently remodeled double wide, 3 bedrooms, 2 bath located about 3.5 miles from Ridgway.
+Wolf Cattle keep the home clean and ask that any occupants do the same.
 The view is beautiful.
 The intern will need to haul water with the water trailer once every 3 weeks.
 There may be some times when the intern will need to stay on the mountain in a fairly rustic cabin, but this will be minimal.

 Time off: One day off per week provides a healthy break for the apprentice.
 There may be times when a day off is not possible, but other times when two days off per week might make more sense.
 The work pattern follows that of nature; when everything is busy and producing and growing, ranchers do the same.
 When nature begins to slow down, there is a natural decline in activity.
 Some apprentices save up days off so they can take several consecutive days to go visit family or attend a class or workshop, when the ranch schedule can accommodate this time away.

 Visitors: This is a popular tourist area so we do ask that guests be kept to a minimum.
 Apprentices will be asked to discuss visitors in advance with Joel and Hannah.

 Food: Ranch beef will be provided.
 While the apprentice is will be largely responsible for their own meals, we often end up eating together, especially at the end of the day.